Disneyland Dining Discounts & Coupons

 AARP Member Discounts

-- Click here to see AARP benefits at Denny’s (there’s one right across the street from Disneyland at 1610 S. Harbor).
+Denny’s offers 15% off to AARP members.
+(There’s one right across the street from Disneyland at 1610 S. Harbor).
 Thanks to Marlene for info.